Recursion: Time & Space Complexity Analysis - 1

 num_recursive_calls = N + N/2 + N/4 + N/8 + .....
 2 + 1

-Solving the above Geometric Progression and combining it with the formula that we learnt above will lead to a time complexity of O(N).
+Solving the above Geometric Progression and combining it with the formula that we learned above will lead to a time complexity of O(N).

 Space Complexity for the above example